Comprehensive characterization of a YAG:Ce scintillator: light yield, alpha quenching and pulse-shape discrimination: YAG:C e scintillation

-The scintillation parameters ($\tau_{\text{short}}$, $\tau_{\text{long}}$, and $F$) were extracted by minimizing the difference between the experimental scintillation pulses and the reconstructed ones, considering only the final part of the rising edge and the decay of the pulse.
-In the minimization procedure, we deliberately excluded the initial portion of the rising edge, as it is strongly affected by signal filtering and triggering/alignment threshold effects; we therefore adopted a simplified effective description.
-Despite this, as shown in Fig.~\ref{fig:avg_pulses}, our reconstruction method based on a double-exponential distribution for the individual cells successfully reproduces the full pulse shape with remarkable accuracy.
 The results obtained from the reconstruction of physics-like scintillation signals are summarized in Table \ref{tab:sim_results}.
 It is worth noting that only in a few cases in the literature an additional, slower scintillation component, on the order of 1 $\mu s$, is taken into account~\cite{Kim:2019crystal}.
 In our modeling, we chose to neglect this contribution because it is marginal and would unnecessarily complicate the parameterization by introducing two extra degrees of freedom (the scintillation time constant and the corresponding fractional yield).
 Including this component would reduce the stability of the fit without providing any significant improvement in the description of the data.

 This method also allows us to determine the number of optical photons contributing to a single scintillation pulse by estimating the number of single-cell events required to reconstruct the acquired signals.
+We extract the number of fired cells from the ratio of the integrated pulse area to that of the single-cell template.
+This value is then converted into the number of incident photons by correcting for the deposited energy, the photon detection efficiency, and geometrical losses via an approximation suggested by the SiPM manufacturer~\cite{HPK:web_formula}.
 Applying this procedure to \gm events enabled the evaluation of the light yield, which was found to be around 19,000~photons MeV$^{-1}$.
+We do not account for optical transport effects inside the crystal, such as self-absorption, given its small dimensions.
+However, studies on garnets similar to \YAG\ have shown that the impact on cm-scale crystals is limited~\cite{Uchida:2021CeGAGG}.
 Moreover, by performing measurements at different pressures with the \Am source and evaluating the \al-particle energy using Geant4 Monte Carlo simulations~\cite{GEANT4:2002zbu}, it was possible to investigate the quenching as a function of the energy.